SWYZJustin/Majula/README.md

 Firelink is designed to be extensible and suitable for educational, experimental, or lightweight distributed applications.
 It enables nodes to discover each other, exchange topic-based messages, and maintain up-to-date routing and subscription tables.

 It can be served as an idea reference and it keeps updating.
+(Just for fun :)

 ## Features